xu-yuan1/openvino-docs/pages/documentation/converting-models-with-model-optimizer/converting-caffe-model-with-model-optimizer.rst

 Frequently Asked Questions (FAQ)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Model Optimizer provides explanatory messages when it is unable to complete conversions due to typographical errors, incorrectly used options, or other issues.
-A message describes the potential cause of the problem and gives a link to :ref:`Model Optimizer FAQ <doxid-openvino_docs__m_o__d_g_prepare_model__model__optimizer__f_a_q>` which provides instructions on how to resolve most issues.
+A message describes the potential cause of the problem and gives a link to :ref:`Model Optimizer FAQ <conv_prep__faq>` which provides instructions on how to resolve most issues.
 The FAQ also includes links to relevant sections to help you understand what went wrong.

 Summary
 ~~~~~~~